Nathan Rees: Resignation

 On 3 December 2009, Rees was forced to face a spill motion at a caucus meeting.
 The motion passed 43 to 25.
 In the subsequent leadership vote, the dominant right faction threw its support to Planning Minister Kristina Keneally, who defeated Rees by 47 votes to 21.
-Earlier that day, Rees said at a press conference, "I will not hand over New South Wales to Eddie Obeid or Joe Tripodi" and that if someone were to replace him by the end of the day "they will be a puppet of Joe Tripodi and Eddie Obeid".
-Rees is the first New South Wales Labor Party Premier not to lead the party into an election.
+Earlier that day, Rees said at a press conference, "Should I not be premier by the end of this day, let there be no doubt in the community’s mind.
+No doubt, that any challenger will be a puppet of Eddie Obeid and Joe Tripodi."
 On 22 October 2010, Rees was granted by the Governor retention of the title "The Honourable".
+Rees is the first New South Wales Labor Party Premier not to take the party into an election.
+He was also the first NSW Labor leader since Pat Hills who did not lead the party into a general election.

 Following his removal as Premier, Rees declined to serve in the Keneally Cabinet, and went to the backbench until the March 2011 election.

 The Keneally government was heavily defeated at the 2011 state election.
 Rees nearly lost his own seat, suffering a massive 14.2 percent swing and surviving by only 205 votes.
 By comparison, he'd won election in 2007 with 64.5 percent of the two-party vote; he was one of several MPs from Labor's traditional stronghold of west Sydney who saw their majorities more than halved.
-Following the election, new Opposition leader John Robertson appointed Rees as Shadow Minister for Police and Emergency Services and Shadow Minister for the Arts in his new Shadow Cabinet.
+Following the election, new Opposition leader John Robertson appointed Rees as Shadow Minister for Police and Emergency Services and Shadow Minister for the Arts in his Shadow Cabinet.